Atlas-OS/docs/docs/getting-started/installation.md

         === "Deleting data on one drive"
             !!! danger "This permanently deletes data!"
-                Make sure to follow the instructions carefully.
+                Make sure to follow the instructions carefully to ensure you don't delete the wrong partitions.

             - Identify the drive number you want to install Windows to
                 - You can identify your drives by their total sizes